poseidon-framework/poseidon-framework.github.io/trident.md

 ##### The forge selection language

-The text in `--forgeString` and `--forgeFile` are parsed as a domain specific query language that describes precisely which entities should be compiled in the output package of a given `forge` operation.
+The text in `--forgeString`, `--forgeFile` (and with limited syntax also in `--fetchString` and `--fetchFile`) are parsed as a domain specific query language that describes precisely which entities should be compiled in the output package of a given `forge` operation.
 The language has multiple syntactic elements and a specific evaluation logic.

 In general a `--forgeString` query consists of multiple entities, separated by `,`.
 The main entities are Poseidon packages, groups/populations and individuals/samples:

 - Each package title is surrounded by `*`: `*package*`.
 That means if you want all individuals of the Poseidon package `2019_Jeong_InnerEurasia` in the output package you would add `*2019_Jeong_InnerEurasia*` to the query.
 - Groups/populations are not specially marked: `group`.
 So to get all individuals of the group `Swiss_Roman_period`, you would simply add `Swiss_Roman_period`.
 - Individuals/samples are surrounded by `<` and `>`: `<individual>`. `ALA026` therefore becomes `<ALA026>`.
 A second way to denote individuals is with the more verbose and specific syntax `<package:group:individual>`.
 Such defined individuals take precedence over differently defined ones (so: directly with `<individual>` or as a subset of `*package*` or `group`).
 This allows to resolve duplication issues precisely -- at least in cases where the duplicated individuals differ in source package or primary group.
+- Package versions can be appended to package names, such as `*package-1.2.3*`, or `<package-1.2.3:group:individual>`.

 In the `--forgeFile` each line is treated as a separate forgeString, empty lines are ignored and `#`s start comments.
 So this is a valid forgeFile:

 ```
 # Packages
-*package1*, *package2*
+*package1*, *package2-1.2.3*

 # Groups and individuals from other packages beyond package1 and package2
-group1, <individual1>, group2, <individual2>, <individual3>
+group1, <individual1>, group2, <individual2>, <pac1:group2:individual3>

 # group2 has two outlier individuals that should be ignored
--<bad_individual1> # This one has very low coverage
+-<individual1> # This one has very low coverage
--<bad_individual2> # This one is from a different time period
+-<pac2:group3:individual4> # This one is from a different time period
 ```

-By prepending `-` to the bad individuals, we can exclude them from the forged package. `forge` figures out the final list of samples to include by executing all forge-entities in order.
+By prepending `-` to entities, we can exclude them from the forged package (this feature is not available for `fetch`). `forge` figures out the final list of samples to include by executing all forge-entities in order.
 So an entity list `*PackageA*,-<Individual1>,GroupA` may result in a different outcome than `*PackageA*,GroupA,-<Individual1>`, depending on whether `<Individual1>` belongs to `GroupA` or not.
 If the forge entity list starts with a negative entity, or if the entity list is empty, `forge` will implicitly assume you want to include all individuals in all packages found in the baseDirs (except the ones explicitly excluded, of course).

+The specific semantics of the various ways to include or exclude entities are:

+###### Inclusion queries

+* `*Pac1*`: Select all individuals in the latest version of package "Pac1"
+* `*Pac1-1.0.1*`: Select all individuals in package "Pac1" with version "1.0.1"
+* `Group1`: Select all individuals associated with "Group1" in all latest versions of all packages
+* `<Ind1>`: Select the individual named "Ind1", searching in all latest packages.
+* `<Pac1:Group1:Ind1>`: Select the individual named "Ind1" associated with "Group1" in the latest version of package "Pac1"
+* `<Pac1-1.0.1:Group1:Ind1>`: Select the individual named "Ind1" associated with "Group1" in the package "Pac1" with version "1.0.1"

+###### Exclusion queries

+* `-*Pac1*`: Remove all individuals in all versions of package "Pac1"
+* `-*Pac1-1.0.1*`: Remove only individuals in package "Pac1" with version "1.0.1" (but leave other versions in)
+* `-Group1`: Remove all individuals associated with "Group1" in all versions of all packages (not just the latest)
+* `-<Ind1>`: Remove all individuals named "Ind1" in all versions of all packages (not just the latest).
+* `-<Pac1:Group1:Ind1>`: Remove the individual named "Ind1" associated with "Group1", searching in all versions of package "Pac1"
+* `-<Pac1-1.0.1:Group1:Ind1>`: Remove the individual named "Ind1" associated with "Group1", but only if they are in "Pac1" with version "1.0.1"

 An empty forgeString will therefore merge all available individuals.
+If a query results in multiple individuals with the same name, forge will throw an error.

 ##### Treatment of the .janno file while merging